Async-Clock/Combinational-Sim/README.md

 # Combinational-Sim

 This repository contains the source code for a cycle based combinational digital circuit simulator.
-The program takes both a vector file and a digital circuit in .isc format.
+The program takes both a vector file and a digital circuit in .isc format as inputs.

 # Output